College Binder Organization in 10 Simple Steps (or Less)

 Yes, I’m proud of you, even though we probably don’t even know each other.
 Why?
 Because I see students struggle with organization issues all the time.
 Almost none of them ever do anything about it.
 So yes, I’m proud of you for taking action to be more organized.

-In this post we’re going to focus on just one aspect of getting organized for college: college binder organization.
-Here we’ll look at a fairly simple binder setup.
+Then we’ll learn some binder organization basics.
+Finally, we’ll look at a fairly simple binder setup.
 This binder organization system should work for just about any class, so you can use it semester after semester.

 Disclosure: This post may contain affiliate links.
 If you make a purchase through my links, I earn a commission, at no additional cost to you.
 To learn more, you can read my full disclaimer here.

-Binder vs. Notebook
+Binder vs Notebook

 Before I wrote this post, I had no idea there’s an intense and fairly passionate binder vs. notebook debate among college and college-bound students.
 I did some research and here’s what I found.

-Notebook pros and cons
+Notebook Pros and Cons

 The primary advantage of a spiral notebook is that it stores all your notes in one place.
 You don’t have to worry about loose pages falling out of your notebook or the pages getting out of order.
-Plus, notebooks are less bulky than binders and therefore easier to carry.
+Plus, notebooks are less bulky than binders and therefore are easier to carry.

-The primary disadvantage of a notebook is that the pages are fixed – you can’t easily add or rearrange pages in a notebook.
+The primary disadvantage of a notebook is that the pages are fixed – you can’t easily add to or rearrange pages in a notebook.
 You can put course handouts inside pockets within a notebook, but that won’t work if you have lots of handouts for one class.
 The alternative is to have a separate folder for handouts, but then you have two items to keep track of and bring to class.

-Binder pros and cons
+Binder Pros and Cons

-The primary advantage of a binder is that you can easily add to and rearrange the contents.
-This means binders have more organizational options than notebooks.
-You can add dividers, zippered pockets, document holders and other accessories to a binder.
+You can put dividers, zippered pockets, document holders and other accessories in a binder.
 Binders are also easier to store than notebooks, since they can stand upright on their own (a big advantage if you’re storing them on a bookshelf).

 Binders also tend to be more expensive than spiral notebooks.
 However, you can reuse binders from one semester to the next, which is often not possible with notebooks.